bertondeng/Micro-Service-Architecture/README.md

 This application provides product related restful services.

 4 cloud-order-service
 This application provides order related restful services, and depends on product service.
-Use Feign Client to access to product service
+Use Feign Client to access to product service.
+Ribbon is a client side load balancer, and Feign Client already uses Ribbon.

 5 cloud-zuul-server
 Zuul, belongs to Netflix too, is a reverse-proxy server, acts like nginx or apache server.